How do I know if my carrier supports eSIM ?

 7. Service Activation: The carrier activates the service, and the device is ready to use.

-See also Discover the Best eSIM Plans for International Travel in Vietnam
+See also Exploring the Benefits of International eSIM Plans for Travel Abroad

 Use Cases: